Wellington, Tamil Nadu: Reaching Wellington

-Wellington is connected only by road to Coimbatore, or to Ooty, along NH181.
-Coimbatore is the air- and railhead (CJB being the airport, and CBE being the railway station).
-Coimbatore railway station lies at a road distance of 70 km and Coimbatore airport at 80 km from Wellington.
+Wellington is connected by road and Rail to Mettupalayam, the nearest foothill town and is located enroute to Udhagamandalam Hill Station along NH181.
+Coimbatore and Tiruppur are nearest metropolitan cities to get accessed with.
+Mettupalayam bus stand located 40 kilometres from Wellington has well connected to all major cities of Tamil Nadu and nearby states of Kerala and Karnataka.
+Mettupalayam also has a Railway Station (MTP) which has day round connectivity to Coimbatore, Madurai and Chennai Central.
+Coimbatore is the predominant air and railhead (CJB being the airport, and CBE being the railway station).
+Coimbatore Junction railway station lies at a road distance of 80 km and Coimbatore International Airport at 90 km from Wellington.

 Air connectivity to Coimbatore exists from Hyderabad (HYD), Delhi (DEL), Mumbai (BOM), Chennai (MAA), Kochi (COK), and Bangalore (BLR).
 From other locations, connecting flights will have to be located.
 Coimbatore is an Air India hub, except for the Bangalore leg.

 All long-distance trains originating from, or transiting through, Hyderabad/Vijayawada/ Bangalore, and headed to Trivandrum/Cochin, route via Coimbatore.
 Intercity trains run from Chennai (MAS) and Bangalore (SBC).

-Wellington can also be accessed by road from Bengaluru (Bangalore), via Mysuru (Mysore) and Gudalur-Ooty.
+Wellington can also be accessed by road from Bengaluru (Bangalore), via Mysuru (Mysore) Gudalur and Ooty.